Martin scores 19, leads Arizona State past Washington 87-83 - WHIZ News

+“I know we’re kind of running out of time but I think once we figure it out, going back home against the L.A. schools and make a little run from there, I think it would be nice,” Martin said.

-The Sun Devils (13-8, 4-4 Pac-12) stayed in the middle of the conference race by rebounding from its last-second loss at Washington State earlier in the week.
-Martin led the Sun Devils on a night most of the scoring seemed to come from the free throw line.
+Martin led the Sun Devils on a night there was plenty of balance but most of the scoring seemed to come from the free throw line.

 The teams combined for 49 fouls and shot a combined 68 free throws.
 Arizona State was 27 of 33 at the free-throw line, including 21 of 25 in the second half.